teachamantofish/ehelp/input/spec.rst

    Under construction

 Navigating a working system is difficult and time consuming.
-Until the eHelp harness idea is more widespread, design principles will remain relatively inaccessible while advice is scattered across various Facebook pages and forums with pioneers helping where they can.
-With luck, the eHelp paradigm will gain enough traction that the hang gliding community can emulate aspects of `OpenPPG <https://openppg.com/>`_ and create its own easy-to-traverse path.
+Until the eharness harness idea is more widespread, design principles will remain relatively inaccessible while advice is scattered across various Facebook pages and forums with pioneers helping where they can.
+With luck, the eharness paradigm will gain enough traction that the hang gliding community can emulate aspects of `OpenPPG <https://openppg.com/>`_ and create its own easy-to-traverse path.

 Until then, moving forward is a bit of work.